htty/htty/README.markdown

 Features
 ========

-* Intuitive commands and command aliases
+* Intuitive, Tab-completed commands and command aliases
 * Support for familiar HTTP methods _GET_, _POST_, _PUT_, and _DELETE_, as well as _HEAD_, _OPTIONS_ and _TRACE_
 * Support for HTTP Secure connections and HTTP Basic Authentication
 * Automatic URL-encoding of userinfo, paths, query-string parameters, and page fragments